A Rank-Dependent Theory for Decision under Risk and Ambiguity: Introduction

 In the \cite{AnscombeAumann63} setting, all the aforementioned decision models reduce to the classical \cite{NeumannMorgenstern44} expected utility (EU) model under risk---a property that is undesirable from a descriptive perspective: it means, for example, that the \cite{Allais53} paradox, hence the common consequence and common ratio effects, are still present under risk; see e.g., \cite{Machina87}.\footnote{Furthermore, \cite{Machina09} shows that decision problems in the style of \cite{Ellsberg61} lead to similar paradoxes for CEU as for SEU, arising from event-separability properties that CEU retains in part from SEU.}

-In this paper, we introduce and axiomatize, in a two-stage setup similar to, but essentially different from, the \cite{AnscombeAumann63} setting, a new theory for decision under risk and ambiguity.
+In this paper, we introduce and axiomatize, in a two-stage setup similar to the \cite{AnscombeAumann63} setting, a new theory for decision under risk and ambiguity.
 As we will explicate, our theory extends the rank-dependent utility (RDU) model of \cite{Quiggin82} for decision under risk to risk \textit{and} ambiguity; reduces to the VP model of \cite{MMR06} when linear in objective probabilities; and is \textit{dual} to VP when affine in wealth in the same way as the theory of \cite{Yaari87} is dual to EU for decision under risk.
 Thus, the theory developed in this paper may be viewed as an extension of the dual theory (DT) of \cite{Yaari87} and the RDU model of \cite{Quiggin82} for decision under risk to settings involving risk and ambiguity, just like the theory of \cite{MMR06} is a significant extension to risk and ambiguity of the EU model for risk.
 As a special case, we obtain a preference axiomatization of a decision theory that is a rank-dependent generalization of the popular MEU model of \cite{GilboaSchmeidler89}, and is dual to it when affine in wealth.
 See Table~\ref{tab:dual}.\footnote{Our approach can also be used to obtain decision theories that are dual to, and a rank-dependent generalization of, CEU of \cite{Schmeidler89}.
-We do not pursue this in this paper.}
+We do not pursue this in this paper.
+Similar comments apply to the increasingly popular $\alpha$-maxmin expected utility model and the special case of the Hurwicz expected utility model (\citealp{GMM04}, \citealp{GulPesendorfer15}).}